apetkau/core-phylogenomics/README.md

 		reference/
 		run.properties
 		stages/

+A description of each of the directories and files are:

 * __downsampled_fastq/__:  A directory containing the quality-filtered and data reduced fastq files.
 * __fastqc/__:  A directory containing any of the FastQC results.